So this was how the story went.

 But if you’re traveling abroad for the first time, or if it’s your first time in Asia, it kind of makes sense to want to be in a clean and modern environment.
 Especially after a long, tiring flight, you probably wouldn’t want to arrive in a place that has no clean water, no clean toilets, no public transports, and frequent power cuts.

-Well, good news for you: this shouldn’t be an issue in Singapore.
+Well, good news for you: none of this should be an issue in Singapore.
 What with its strict no-spitting, no-littering, and no-chewing-gum laws, Singapore is one of the cleanest cities in the world.
 So clean that some people criticize it for being too ‘clinical’ and ‘sterile’.
 As for modernity, its gleaming and futuristic skyscrapers will make you think that you’re not in Southeast Asia.

 #5 The Locals Speak Good English